 A little background on us individually:

 Jenelle (the oldest by 4 minutes): I moved from the Midwest to the Northwest to attend college, and have made it my home.
 I live in a small yet vibrant mountain town in Washington State.
-I love the outdoors – hiking, cross-country skiing, kayaking, and playing at the river with my 2 children Cora and Benny.
+I love the outdoors – hiking, cross-country skiing, kayaking, and playing at the river with my two children, Cora and Benny.
 My indoor hobbies include fashion magazines, yoga, reading all types of books but especially historical fiction, and writing children’s stories and posts for doublevisionblog

 Though we live 2000 miles apart (Jenelle in WA and Joy in IL), we talk almost daily and hope that this blog will help bridge the gap in miles.